dart-archive/www.dartlang.org/src/site/articles/m1-language-changes/index.markdown

 ## Syntax for defining operators

 This is a pretty minor change.
 The previous spec used `equals` and `negate` as special identifiers for defining equality and unary negation operators, respectively.
-That raises some confusing questions like “Can you also call those methods by name?”
+That raises some confusing questions like "Can you also call those methods by name?"
 To simplify that, we will just use `==` and `-` to define those operators.
 We’ll disambiguate unary and binary minus by their arity (number of parameters).

 {% highlight dart %}
 class MagicNumber {